Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Introduction

 \section{Introduction}

 Poncelet's porism is a 1d family of $n$-gons with vertices on a first conic $\E$ and with sides tangent to a second conic $\E_c$ (also called the `caustic').
 For such a porism to exist, $\E$ and $\E_c$ must be positioned in $\mathbb{R}^2$ so as to satisfy `Cayley's condition' \cite{dragovic11}.
-While the porism is projectively invariant -- a conic pair is the projective image of two circles where the `Poncelet map' is linearized, -- we have found that Poncelet porisms of triangles ($n=3$) are a wellspring of interesting Euclidean phenomena involving the dynamical geometry of classical objects associated with the triangle (centers, circles, lines/axes, etc.).
+While the porism is projectively invariant — a conic pair is the projective image of two circles where the `Poncelet map' is linearized, — we have found that Poncelet porisms of triangles ($n=3$) are a wellspring of interesting Euclidean phenomena involving the dynamical geometry of classical objects associated with the triangle (centers, circles, lines/axes, etc.).

-An emblematic case, shown in \cref{fig:bicentric-confocal} (right) is when when $\E,\E_c$ are \ti{confocal ellipses}.
-In such a porism, -- also known as the \ti{elliptic billiard} -- the perimeter is conserved \cite{sergei91}, and the loci of all four `Greek centers' of the triangle -- incenter, barycenter (aka. `centroid'), circumcenter, orthocenter -- sweep ellipses \cite{fierobe2021-circumcenter,garcia2020-ellipses,olga14}.
-Furthermore, the family conserves the ratio of inradius-to-circumradius (equivalently, the sum of internal angle cosines) \cite{garcia2020-new-properties}, a result which was extended to all $n$ \cite{akopyan2020-invariants}.
-Significantly, none of foci, perimeters, angles, radii, triangle centers' loci, much less their foci, are projectively equivariant.
+Two canonical cases are shown in \cref{fig:bicentric-confocal}: on the left, Chapple's porism, for which $\E,\E_c$ are circles; on the right the \ti{elliptic billiard}, where $\E,\E_c$ are confocal (right).
+In the former case, the loci of both the incenter $X_1$ and the circumcenter $X_3$ are stationary by definition (the incircle and circumcircle are fixed), the $X_k$ notation is after Kimberling \cite{etc}.
+The barycenter $X_2$ and orthocenter $X_4$ trace circles.
+In the confocal case, the perimeter of triangles is known to be conserved \cite{sergei91}, and the loci of all aforementioned centers sweep ellipses \cite{fierobe2021-circumcenter,garcia2020-ellipses,olga14}.
+Furthermore, the confocal family conserves the ratio of inradius-to-circumradius (equivalently, the sum of internal angle cosines) \cite{garcia2020-new-properties}; the cosine sum has been generalized to all billiard $n$-gons \cite{akopyan2020-invariants}.
+Significantly, none of foci, perimeters, angles, radii, triangle centers' loci, much less their foci, are projectively equinvariant.

 Guided by experiment, we have found that certain $\E,\E_c$ pairs form equivalent classes of Euclidean phenomena.
 One subdivision labels such pairs as concentric and/or axis-aligned (e.g., the confocal case is both).
 Relevant for the present study is to classify triangle porisms on whether either Poncelet conic is a circle or not.
 Referring to \cref{fig:four-porisms}, we obtain the following four combinations: